thisisshivamtiwari/ExcelllmMsmes/question_generator/README.md

 - google-generativeai
 - python-dotenv

+## Answer Calculation

+The generator automatically calculates correct answers by:
+1. Parsing SQL formulas from generated questions
+2. Executing queries against actual CSV data using pandas
+3. Supporting common SQL operations:
+   - `SUM()`, `COUNT()`, `AVG()`, `MIN()`, `MAX()`
+   - `WHERE` clauses with filters (equality, LIKE, date ranges)
+   - `GROUP BY` aggregations
+   - Date filtering (last 7/30/90 days)
+4. Formatting answers based on expected format (integer, float, percentage, etc.)

+Answers are calculated when:
+- New questions are generated
+- Existing questions are loaded (missing answers are calculated automatically)

 ## Notes

 - Uses same Gemini API key as data generator
 - Questions are generated using AI, so they may vary between runs
 - Each question includes SQL and Excel formulas for flexibility
 - Calculation steps help understand the logic
+- **Correct answers are calculated from actual CSV data**, ensuring accuracy